globus-labs/diaspora-event-sdk/README.md

 ## Installation
 ### Recommended Installation with Kafka Client Library
-If you plan to utilize the `KafkaProducer` and `KafkaConsumer` classes in the SDK, which are extensions of the respective classes from the `kafka-python` library, we recommend installing the SDK with `kafka-python` support.
-This is especially convenient for tutorial purposes and integrating Kafka functionalities in your projects with out-of-box configurations.
+`KafkaProducer` and `KafkaConsumer` classes in the SDK enable using Diaspora Event Fabric with ready-made configurations.
+To use these two classes,`kafka-python` library installation is required.

 To install Diaspora Event SDK with `kafka-python`, run:
 ```bash